 You can either create a subscription for an existing customer or a new customer.
 When a new subscription is created, a customer object is automatically created as well.

 Creating subscriptions for an existing customer can be done through the web interface or using the API .

-To create a new subscription through the web interface, go to the Customers tab under Subscriptions, select the customer and use the Create New Subscription option as shown here:
+To create a new subscription for a customer through Chargebee user interface, navigate to the customer's profile and click Create New Subscription option as shown here: